Isle of Anglesey County Council: External supervision

-Welsh Language
+Welsh language

 Welsh and English are the official languages of the council and have equal status and validity in the council's administration and work.
 According to the council's Welsh language policy, its aim is to ensure that Welsh will be the council's main language for both oral and written internal communication in the future.
 Of those staff that assessed their language skills in 2016–2017, 79% could speak Welsh fluently.

 Hacking

-In February 2019 it was reported that North Korea was likely to have been behind a cyberattack on the council, having disguised its attempts to break into the computer system by using an ISP (IP) address based in Japan.
-It was thought most likely that the attacks were aimed at disrupting systems and services as part of a wider assault on UK government infrastructure.
+In February 2019 the council reported that North Korea was likely to have been behind a cyberattack on its systems, carried out through a proxy ISP (IP) address based in Japan.
+Experts suggested that Anglesey was not likely to have been the specific target, with the hackers engaged in a broader attack on UK government infrastructure.

 Island Forum

 In 2022, as part of the Levelling Up White Paper, an "Island Forum" was proposed, which would allow local policymakers and residents in Anglesey to work alongside their counterparts in Orkney, Shetland, the Western Isles and the Isle of Wight on common issues, such as broadband connectivity, and provide a platform for them to communicate directly with the government on the challenges island communities face in terms of levelling up.
+The council has been a member of the Islands Forum since 2022.

+In June 2023, the deputy council leader Ieuan Williams resigned after saying "all Tories should be shot".